-We only scratched the surface of what you can do with vanilla-extract here and there is a fantastic in-depth tutorial by Lennart if you are hungry for more.
+We only scratched the surface of what you can do with vanilla-extract here, and there is a fantastic in-depth tutorial by Lennart if you are hungry for more.

 You can see the full code for this project in the Rodney Lab GitHub repo .
 I do hope you have found this post useful!
 I am keen to hear what you are doing with Astro and ideas for future projects.
 Also, let me know about any possible improvements to the content above.

 - Yes!
 Vanilla extract works just fine with Astro.
 At the time of writing, there is no integration, but setup is so simple, you should be able to cope without.
-First add two vanilla-extract packages: `pnpm add -D @vanilla-extract/css @vanilla-extract/vite-plugin`.
-Then, import `@vanilla-extract/vite-plugin` in your `astro.config.mjs` file and add it to the vite plugins array.
+First, add two vanilla-extract packages: `pnpm add -D @vanilla-extract/css @vanilla-extract/vite-plugin`.
+Then, import `@vanilla-extract/vite-plugin` in your `astro.config.mjs` file and add it to the Vite plugins array.
 Happy styling!

-- Some CSS-in-JS libraries come with a performance hit at runtime. vanilla-extract is not in this group though.
+- Some CSS-in-JS libraries come with a performance hit at runtime. vanilla-extract is not in this group, though.
 Working with Vite tooling, you can write style in TypeScript.
 Vite transpiles that TypeScript into regular CSS.
-Only the vanilla CSS gets shipped to the browser so there is no runtime overhead.
+Only the vanilla CSS gets shipped to the browser, so there is no runtime overhead.
 With vanilla-extract you can put style in separate files and link them to the DOM using classes (much like vanilla CSS).
-TypeScript authored styles can save you a lot of time debugging - undeclared or badly typed variable names show up instantly.
+TypeScript authored styles can save you a lot of time debugging; undeclared or badly typed variable names show up instantly.
 You get an improved developer experience without the user on a slow connection having to pay for it!

-- Debugging CSS can be a headache, especially if it you are working on someone else’s code or even your own code written a while back!
+- Debugging CSS can be a headache, especially if you are working on someone else’s code or even your own code written a while back!
 Contracts in vanilla-extract have you back here.
-They can be used to make you CSS more robust and maintainable.
-From the outset you can stipulate that themes must contain `primaryColour` as an example.
-Now, because under the hood vanilla-extract uses TypeScript tooling, and new themes missing `primaryColour` will get flagged up as an error in the editor.
+They can be used to make your CSS more robust and maintainable.
+From the outset, you can stipulate that themes must contain `primaryColour` as an example.
+Now, because under the hood vanilla-extract uses TypeScript tooling, any new themes missing `primaryColour` will get flagged up as an error in the editor.
 This also goes for if you add a new, ad-hoc variable to the dark theme without updating the underlying contract.
 Hopefully you will be setting red borders on elements much less often going forward 😅.